MicrosoftDocs/windows-itpro-docs/windows/configuration/start/layout.md

 After the settings are applied, sign in to the device.
 The Start layout that you configured is applied to the Start menu.

-> [!NOTE]
+::: zone pivot="windows-10"

+When a full Start layout is applied with policy settings, users can't pin, unpin, or uninstall apps from Start.
+Users can view and open all apps in the **All Apps** view, but they can't change the Start layout.
+When you apply a partial Start layout, the content of the specified tile groups can't be changed, but users can move the groups, and can create and customize their own groups.

+::: zone-end

+::: zone pivot="windows-11"

-> When you configure the Start layout with policy settings, you overwrite the entire layout.
+When you configure the Start layout with policy settings, you overwrite the entire layout.
 Users can change the order of the pinned elements, pin, or unpin itmes.
 When a user signs in again, the Start layout specified in the policy setting is reapplied, without retaining any user changes.

+::: zone-end

 :::column-end:::
 :::column span="2":::